Charlotte Motor Speedway: Adjacent tracks

 The Charlotte Motor Speedway complex has two adjacent tracks and a drag strip near the main speedway.
 By July 1993, construction started on a 0.200 mi clay short track that was made to conduct dirt legends car races.
 On August 10, 1999, then-general manager Humpy Wheeler announced a new 0.375 mi dirt track that was to be constructed across the main speedway.
 By January 2000, the planned track had been extended to 0.400 mi.
 The first races on this track, which featured a lighting system and a capacity of 15,000, were held on May 28, 2000.

-In August 2007, owner of Speedway Motorsports, Bruton Smith, announced plans to build a drag strip on the complex.
-Although the plan initially faced heavy opposition from local politicians, the drag strip was eventually built after Smith threatened to close down the speedway, coercing the city to give him an incentive package of approximately $80 million by leveraging fears that a closure would cripple the Concord economy.
-The drag strip, which cost $60 million to build, held its first races in September 2008.
+In August 2007, owner of Speedway Motorsports, Bruton Smith, announced plans to build a dragstrip on the complex.
+Although the plan initially faced heavy opposition from local politicians, the dragstrip was eventually built after Smith threatened to close down the speedway, coercing the city to give him an incentive package of approximately $80 million by leveraging fears that a closure would cripple the Concord economy.
+The dragstrip, which cost $60 million to build, held its first races in September 2008.